imixs/imixs-workflow/src/site/markdown/deployment/index.md

 # Deployment
 The Imixs-Workflow engine can be deployed in various ways depending on the kind of the application and server environment.
 As the Imixs-Workflow engine is based on Java EE, the components are typically deployed into a container (EJB or Web Container).
-The deployment descriptors are used to configure the details of an environment and giving the flexibility to setup the Imixs-Workflow for custom environments and infrastructure.
+The deployment descriptors can used to configure the details of an environment and giving the flexibility to setup the Imixs-Workflow for custom environments and infrastructure.

 ## Maven
 All components of Imixs-Workflow are build with Maven which makes it easy to add them into a Maven based project.
-The following example adds the latest release of the Imixs-Workflow Engine and REST API to a project:
+The following example adds the Imixs-Workflow Engine and the Imixs REST API into a project:

 	<properties>
 		.....
-		<org.imixs.workflow.version>3.9.0</org.imixs.workflow.version>
+		<org.imixs.workflow.version>4.0.0</org.imixs.workflow.version>
 	</properties>
 	...
 	<dependency>